Don Quixote

 Key Quotes

-"I know who I am, and I know that I may be not only all I have said, but all the Twelve Peers of France and even all the Nine Worthies as well."
+"I know who I am, and I know that I may be not only those I have named, but all the Twelve Peers of France and even all the Nine Worthies, since my achievements surpass all that they have done."

 Discussion Questions